Seeds for a Future Program Participants

 In a World Filled with Food Security Challenges, There are Solutions

-Families and communities in rural Guatemala have struggled with chronic malnutrition and food insecurity for generations.
+Families and communities in rural Guatemala have struggled with chronic malnutrition and disease for generations.
 This has led to ongoing cycles of poverty and poor health that are hard to escape.

-To break these cycles and dramatically improve lives, our Program provides families with long-term training and resources for producing their own reliable food security, better health, and increased incomes.
+To break these cycles and dramatically improve lives, we provide families and communities with long-term training and resources to produce their own reliable food security, achieve better health, and increase their incomes.

 What is the Seeds for a Future Program?